-- You work on multiple topics and publish papers that are good and interesting to you - Can you somehow put it all together into a dissertation? - Pay attention to: - It could be impossible to find a common theme that makes sense - your imagination is the limit!
+- You work on multiple topics and publish papers that are good and interesting to you - Can you somehow put it all together into a dissertation?

+- It could be impossible to find a common theme that makes sense - your imagination is the limit!